CoreOne2/cybersecurity-portfolio/networking-cheatsheet.md

 Accessing: Data is instantly accessed using its key instead of an index (e.g., my_dict["name"]).
 Common Methods: .keys(), .values(), .items(), .get(), .update()

+Sets (set)
+Sets are unordered collections of unique elements.
+They completely disallow duplicate values and are heavily optimized for mathematical set math and membership testing.
+Syntax: my_set = {1, 2, 3, 4}
+Accessing: Elements cannot be accessed by index.
+You must check for items using the in keyword or loop through them.
+Common Methods: .add(), .remove(), .union(), .intersection(), .difference()